This garlic fish curry couldn’t be easier to make – it’s a simple, spicy and of course, garlicky.

 The great thing about this dish is that you can whip it up for a last minute meal.
 If possible though, I suggest trying to make this a day in advance.
 I feel like fish curry always tastes better the next day – once the flavors have had time to marry.
 Either way – it’s going to taste great!Print

-- Cover and cook tomato mixture for 10 mins.
+- Add the tomatoes, cover and cook for 10 minutes.